rdeangel/ntw-menu/README.md

 Keyboard usage
 ---------------------------------
-	ALPHANUMBER + SYMBOL KEYs = use to filter device list ENTER = Select a menu option and move to the next menu/input ESC = Move to previous menu or reset filter
+	ALPHANUMERIC + SYMBOL KEYs = use to filter device list ENTER = Select a menu option and move to the next menu/input ESC = Move to previous menu or reset filter
 	CTRL-B = Scroll Up